-- 24.1 A board not racing shall not interfere with a board that is racing - 24.2 A board shall not sail in the course area defined in the sailing instructions when races are taking place except when the race is her own.
-A board that breaks this rule shall be penalized without a hearing and her penalty shall apply to the race sailed nearest to the time of the incident. - 24.3 If reasonably possible, a board shall not interfere with a board that is sailing on another leg - 24.4 During the last 30 seconds before her starting signal, - a) all boards shall sail in the pre-start zone in the direction of the starting line; - b) a board approaching the starting line from outside the pre-starting zone is not entitled to room and has to keep clear of the boards inside the pre-starting zone; - c) a board that stops, slows down significantly, or one that is not making significant forward progress shall keep clear of all others, except when accidentally capsized.
+- 24.1 A board not racing shall not interfere with a board that is racing and shall not sail in the course area defined in the sailing instructions when races are taking place except when the race is her own.
+A board that breaks this rule shall be penalized without a hearing and her penalty shall apply to the race sailed nearest to the time of the incident. - 24.2 If reasonably possible a board racing shall not interfere with a board that is taking a penalty, sailing on another leg.
+However, after the starting signal this rule does not apply when the board is sailing her proper course. - 24.3 During the last 30 seconds before her starting signal, a board that stops, slows down significantly, or one that is not making significant forward progress shall keep clear of all others unless she is accidentally capsized.